 When a game experiences a roll down, this means there are no jackpot winners, and the money that was rolled over is distributed to the highest prize tier that does have a winner(s).
 So… Let’s say that no one wins the jackpot that has had the maximum rollovers, but several players have won the second prize tier jackpot.
 If no one wins in that tier, the prize money will drop down to the third tier.

 With this in effect, the theory states that the jackpot funds could potentially be rolled down to the lowest prize tier, but usually it will just drop down to the second prize tier and is shared amongst those winners.

 Like a moth to a flame, people who play the lottery are more aware when a jackpot grows.
 When rollovers occur, you can expect that, not only will more people play the lottery, but they will purchase more tickets.
 Because of this influx of players and tickets, the chances of winning that jackpot are even lower.

-For avid players who pay close attention to the number of times a jackpot has been rolled over, when the maximum rollovers have occurred, you can expect to see even higher ticket sales.
-Not only are players hoping to win the jackpot, many people will settle for second tier prizes because of the possibility of a roll down.
-In essence, when any lottery game has reached the maximum possible roll overs, you still have the possibility to win a whole lot of money, even without matching all the numbers necessary to claim the jackpot!
+For avid players who pay close attention to the number of times a jackpot has been rolled over when the maximum rollovers have occurred, you can expect to see even higher ticket sales.
+Not only are players hoping to win the jackpot, but many people will also settle for second-tier prizes because of the possibility of a roll down.
+In essence, when any lottery game has reached the maximum possible rollovers, you still can win a whole lot of money, even without matching all the numbers necessary to claim the jackpot!